 The Copper Bay project is not yet at the permitting stage as the company is still assessing the viability of the project.
-However, Copper Bay already is working on social and environmental studies.
+However, Copper Bay already is working on social and environmental studies as part of the feasibility study work, which should hold it in good stead when its mining permit application is being assessed.